From the Poker Table to a Seat at the Executive Leadership Table

 Flip the table on work and life while building crucial leadership skills

-Kellogg Executive Education is partnering with Poker Power to offer a unique and highly innovative program designed for mid- to senior-level women executives.
+Kellogg Executive Education and the Kellogg Center for Executive Women are partnering with Poker Power to offer a unique and highly innovative program designed for mid- to senior-level executives.
 Through the game of poker, participants will learn key leadership skills in an educational, supportive, engaging and entertaining environment.

 • Take risks